deniodev/Leaderboard/README.md

 ### Run tests

-To run tests, run the following command:
+You can run tests to check for linter errors by running the following commands:

+npx stylelint "**/*.{css,scss}" for testing css errors npx eslint . for Javascript errors
 <!--
 Example command: